-Employers' contributions to housing benefit ("Wohnbauförderungsbeitrag", [tscer\s])
+Employers' contributions to housing benefit ("Wohnbauförderungsbeitrag", [tscer_s])

 Employers pay the same amount of contribution, according to the same algorithm, as employees do.
-Special payments $(13^{th}, 14^{th} \text{ salary})$ are exempted from contribution payments.
+Special payments (13th, 14th salary) are exempted from contribution payments.

-Employers' Contribution to Family Benefits Fund ("Beitrag zum Familienlastenausgleichsfonds", [tscer\s])
+Employers' Contribution to Family Benefits Fund ("Beitrag zum Familienlastenausgleichsfonds", [tscer_s])

 The contribution is paid by all employers (except for employers of civil servants and free lancers) on the sum of all gross wages paid in the business.
-If this sum is lower than $\in 1,460$ /per month then it is reduced by $\in 1,095$ .
+If this sum is lower than $\leq 1,460$ /per month then it is reduced by $\leq 1,095$.
 The contribution is 4.5% of the gross wages without upper limit.
 No contributions have to be paid for employees aged 60.